 - Powders or airborne particles: dust, flour, etc.

-5. Respiratory infections: Pneumonia, sinus infections, flu, common cold
+- Pneumonia, sinus infections, flu, the common cold.

 Who’s at risk?

 There is no singular cause for asthma.
 It can start at any age but often begins in childhood.
 Some people outgrow the disease while others do not.
 People prone to allergies have a higher incidence of the illness, as well as those exposed to cigarette smoke, either through secondhand (directly breathing smoke put out by cigarettes) or thirdhand (being exposed to clothing or surfaces with smoke residue).